sydasif/ansible-lab/README.md

 EXAMPLES:

-# Test we can logon to 'webservers' and execute python with json lib.
+# Test we can logon to 'webservers' and execute python with JSON lib.
 # ansible webservers -m ping

 # Example from an Ansible Playbook